 - 5.10 Mr Sheehan noted that as with any new effort, there would be initial start-up costs, although these costs may be considered reasonable given the scope of the project.
 This is a new approach for old technology and although expectations are high for success, field and laboratory testing is needed and ongoing.
-It was noted that the technique is not appropriate for nearshore positioning given issues with sound propagation in shallow environments nearshore.
-It was also noted that any large scale tagging is inevitably difficult to coordinate.
-However, the ROAM approach may provide an ability to accurately track Atlantic salmon further out to sea than was previously able.
+Many challenges remain to be identified and further planning and coordination are needed to move this technology and effort forward.
+It was also noted that the technique is not appropriate for nearshore positioning given issues with sound propagation in shallow environments nearshore. was also noted that any large scale tagging is inevitably difficult to coordinate.
+However, the ROAM approach may provide an ability to accurately track Atlantic salmon further out to sea than previously possible.
 The miniaturization of the RAFOS approach will overcome many of the cons from contemporary tracking technologies and the archive and PSAT version will provide different approaches for tracking different life stages.
 In addition to precise location estimates, concurrent environmental data will also be collected.
-Sound source coverage from Nova Scotia (Canada) north to Disko Bay (Greenland and eastward from France north to the Kola Peninsula (Russia) may be theoretically achievable with 20 sound sources at an approximate cost of \$1 million.
-This could provide a monitoring network covering the range of Atlantic salmon across the North Atlantic. - 5.11 In response to a question from the Chair, Mr Sheehan indicated that while the ROAM project was not a specific project within the 12 endorsed by the Board, it was technically part of the satellite tagging programme at West Greenland and could be extended to other projects.
-He indicated that the technology exists but it needs to be included in existing satellite housing and it could reduce the size of these tags by 50%.
+Sound source coverage from Nova Scotia (Canada) north to Disko Bay (Greenland and eastward from France north to the Kola Peninsula (Russia) may be theoretically achievable with 20 sound sources at an approximate cost of US\$1 million.
+This could provide a monitoring network covering the range of Atlantic salmon across the North Atlantic. - 5.11 In response to a question from the Chair, Mr Sheehan indicated that while the ROAM project was not a specific project within the 12 endorsed by the Board, it was technically part of the satellite tagging project at West Greenland, which has been endorsed, and could be extended to other endorsed projects.
+He indicated that the technology exists but it needs to be included in existing pop-off satellite tag housing and it may reduce the size of these tags up to 50%.
 The technology is already being used by oceanographers and should not have impacts on marine mammals.
 For the smolt tags there would be a need for tag recovery programs but at the moment the focus was on satellite tags.
-It was noted that interference from other sound sources was not a problem in the open ocean but it could be in costal areas.
-The Ocean Tracking Network (OTN) was aware of this development and had expressed interest but had not looked at the details. - 5.12 The SAG noted the enormous potential of this development in terms of being able to monitor tagged fish across the entire north Atlantic at a relatively modest cost.
+It was noted that interference from other sound sources was not a problem in the open ocean but it could be in coastal areas.
+The Ocean Tracking Network (OTN) was aware of this development and had expressed interest.
+Further communication has not occurred yet. - 5.12 The SAG noted the enormous potential of this development in terms of being able to monitor tagged fish across the entire North Atlantic at a relatively modest cost.
 The SAG recommended that this research should continue to be reported at the SAG and brought to the attention of the IASRB. - 5.13 Mr Dave Meerburg (ASF Canada) updated the SAG on its smolt and kelt tracking studies in the Gulf of St Lawrence.
 A more detailed report is available in the report of the 2017 meeting of the ICES Working Group on North Atlantic Salmon.